Home » How To » Coaxial Cable

 The coaxial cable for TV has the following parts:

-Also read: You must connect two TVs to the same antenna
+Also read: You must connect two TVs to the same antenna.

 what is coaxial cable used for